 One of the city’s most famed parks, Park Güell is a perfect place to get an aerial view of Barcelona.
 Originally planned to be part of a housing development that was never completed, the park was turned into a municipal garden.

-Those who can manage to sidestep the many tourists that visit the park every day just might end up with a nice photo or two on the sea serpent shaped mosaic-tiled bench.
+Those who can manage to sidestep the many tourists that visit the park every day just might end up with a nice photo or two on the sea serpent-shaped mosaic-tiled bench.
 The curved bench is reminiscent to the dragon spine inspired roof of Casa Batlló.

 Although the bench is the part that calls everyone to the hill that Park Güell sits on, there’s much more to see on the grounds of Gaudí’s playground.
 I couldn’t help gawking at all the mosaic-tiled creations and masterfully formed columns.
 I think I tweaked my neck because I was constantly swiveling my head, marveling at every artistic design I laid my eyes on.

-A tip: visit the park at dusk; there are fewer crowds and sunlight that falls on the park and Barcelona in the background is gorgeous!
+Pro tip: visit the park at dusk; there are fewer crowds and sunlight that falls on the park and Barcelona in the background is gorgeous!

 It goes without saying that La Sagrada Família is a Barcelona icon.